Does Ireland implement an autonomous sanctions regime?

 Does Ireland have a licensing or authorisation system in place?

 Yes.
-The Export Licensing Unit (part of the Department of Jobs, Enterprise and Innovation) is responsible for export controls on dual-use items, military items and items that are destined for sanctioned countries.
-The Control of Exports Act 2008 places controls on the export of such prohibited goods, including, in some cases, the requirement to obtain a licence.
+Ireland provides an Online Export Licensing Application System included in the Export Licensing Unit website, which is controlled by the DJEI.
+The Export Licensing Unit itself is responsible for managing controls on the exports of dualuse items, military items and items that are destined for countries to which trade sanctions apply.
+The Control of Exports Act, 2008 places controls on the export of such prohibited goods.

 What are the consequences for a breach of sanctions in Ireland?

 The consequences of the breaking of the Irish Control of Exports Act 2008 include on a summary conviction, a fine of up to EUR5,000 and/or a prison sentence of six months.
 On conviction on indictment, a fine of up to EUR10 million or three times the value of the market goods being exported could be issued and/or a prison sentence of five years.

 The breaching of financial sanctions in Ireland could result in fines as well as criminal conviction.
 The Irish statutory instruments which transpose EU financial sanctions provide for the following penalties for contravening those rules: